damianham/jooxe/README.md

 More recently my projects tend to be based on [Ionic](http://ionicframework.com/) which is essentially a mobile framework (based on Apache Cordova).
 Ideally I want to deploy an Ionic application to mobile and web with a Node.JS API backend.
 I could of course deploy MEAN (or Rails) for the backend and the Ionic artifacts served from a static web server.
-However a strong desire for a bit of tinkering being the mother of invention here we are with a project to deploy web apps in various formats - based on MEAN in many ways - but maybe a bit easier to understand.
+However, a strong desire for a bit of tinkering being the mother of invention, here we are with a project to deploy web apps in various formats - based on MEAN in many ways - but maybe a bit easier to understand.

 MEAN is great but there are a lot of files, in loads of folders with long filenames and deep paths and a lot of setup